iFixit/itbrokeand.ifixit.com/_posts/2014-08-27-web-ops-dnd.md

 After going through a few instances, separated by several weeks, engineers seem to have a better grasp on our architecture and the process for tracking down common issues.
-Thankfully, we haven't had any unfortunately-timed outages to force a real-world test of this knowledge yet, but even what we've gotten is useful for better systems design.
+Thankfully, we haven't had any unfortunately-timed outages to force a real-world test of this knowledge yet.
+However, we have already been able to improve the tools available for diagnosing issues with the production architecture.

 ----